jeffreykegler/old_kollos/design/evaluate.md

 ## Futures

-The method described above is not the best, but it leverages existing Libmarpa.
+The method described above is not the best.
-Better would be to rewrite the ASF logic, now in the SLIF, into C (or perhaps initially,
+The current SLIF uses a dual-stack mechanism -- one stack for the arguments to the semantics, and a second one of rules.
+The rules stack contains indexes to the arguments stack.
+This is more efficient than the above, but harder to implement.

+One reason not to bother with the dual-stack implementation, is that there is probably an even better way -- rewriting the ASF logic.
+The ASF (abstract syntax forest) logic is now in the SLIF, and is in Perl, so it's currently not every efficient.

+If the ASF logic were used,
+evaluation would take place
-Lua) and then evaluate by traversing the ASF top-down.
+by traversing the ASF
+top-down.
 To iterate the ASF,
-a stack of the choices at each glade can be used.
+the choices at each glade can be tracked using a stack.

 This would have the advantage, that sections of the ASF whose topmost symbol is "hidden", can be skipped.